- Register Online

 Sledding in James Park

-Sledding on the small and intermediate hill is at the user's own risk.
-No tobogganing, skiing, or snowboarding is permitted.
+Any participant, person who assists a participant, and/or spectator assumes all risks for all damage or injury to persons or property arising out of sledding.
 Users assume full responsibility for determining if conditions are safe for sledding.
 Adults are responsible for supervising children in their care.

 Parks, Recreation & Community Services